jwu02/com2008-homebreak-plc/README.md

 # Todos
 - improve gui
-- improve validation code, validate all fields
-- return error messages if
+- return error messages to UI if
-    - required fields not entered (all)
+    - wrong credentials entered at login
-    - user already registered
+    - user with email supplied already exists
-    - incorrect login credentials